First to deploy Video As A Service

 - Or opt in to optimization services - compresses all content to ensure the smallest consumption of data

 Many devices today allow tethering or the setting up of a local Wi-Fi hotspot.
-For some carriers this can prove to be a problem as the target device is consuming much more data than what was originally envisaged and can lead to significant erosion of profit margins.
+For some operators this can prove to be a problem as the target device is consuming much more data than what was originally envisaged and can lead to significant erosion of profit margins.

 PPI allows the carrier to consider tethering as being a premium service especially for some of the lower cost data plans.
 With PPI the carrier can detect tethering and immediately offer the user the ability to purchase a temporary or recurring tethering plan as an add-on to their existing plan.
 For example a tethering pass can be offered as a Day Pass or Month Pass, or can be added to the consumer’s existing plan for a fixed monthly fee.